History and Politics

 Important Notes

-- Previous study: If you have already completed an undergraduate degree, you will usually be classed as an Equivalent or Lower Qualification (ELQ) student and will not be eligible for UK government or Oxford funding.
+Previous Study: Students who have already completed an undergraduate degree are generally classified as Equivalent or Lower Qualification (ELQ) students.
+Such students are not eligible for UK government funding or Oxford bursaries.

 College Life

-Colleges are at the heart of Oxford univeristy reputation as one of the world’s leading universities.
+Colleges form the cornerstone of Oxford’s reputation as one of the world’s leading universities.
 Every student belongs to:

 Accommodation:

-- All first-year students are guaranteed college accommodation, either on-site or in a nearby annexe.
+First-Year Guarantee: All first-year undergraduates are guaranteed college accommodation, either on the main site or in a nearby annexe.
+Living alongside fellow freshers helps with settling into university life.

 FAQ